Get It!

 Unlimited Number of MIDI Controllers

 Drum pad launcher, mixer, keyboard, pedal, name it.
 Lightjams supports it.
-Create a real jam by letting multiple people play with a different MIDI controller all at the same time!
+Create a real jam by letting multiple people play together!

 Walkthrough